-Seeds of microgreen varieties are different sizes, so a set volume measure won't produce the perfect density for all green.
-Seeds also have different densities.
-Some like cilantro float, while others are dense enough to sink.
+Seeds of microgreen varieties are of different sizes, so a set volume measure won’t produce the perfect density for all green.
+Seeds also have different densities—some, like cilantro, float, while others are dense enough to sink.

-Therefore, you can't use one weight measure or mass of seed as a universal measure.
+Therefore, you can’t use one weight measure or the mass of seed as a universal measure.

 Instead We Want the Same Number of Seeds per Square Inch

-What we've found is that the number of seeds per square inch is a better way of determining how many seeds we want to plant on any particular tray.
+We’ve found that the number of seeds per square inch is a better way of determining how many seeds we want to plant on any particular tray.

-However, this doesn't work for all seeds, especially the larger microgreen seeds.
-This is why we test and retest microgreen plantings until we find the correct microgreen seed planting density for each variety.
+However, this doesn’t work for all seeds, especially the larger microgreen seeds.
+We test and retest microgreen plantings until we find the correct microgreen seed planting density for each variety.

 Calculating Microgreen Seed Density For Your Own Planting Trays